 Can I apply by myself and add my roommate later?

-Yes, however, once you are approved, you must pay the entire holding deposit within 24 hours & sign the lease.
+Yes, however, once you are approved, you must pay the entire holding deposit within 48 hours & sign the lease.
 If you sign the lease w/out the other roommates, you will be responsible for the rent & the term of the lease even if the future roommate changes his/her/their mind.
 It is also possible that your roommate will not be approved and you will still be obligated to the lease.
-When adding a roommate to a signed lease, the roommate will need to apply through the normal application process.
-A non-refundable $500.00 administrative "change of lease" fee will be charged with any changes of tenant/roommate.

 Does each person in the group need a cosigner?